OpenSourceEconomics/respy/docs/getting_started/installation.rst

 The ``respy`` package can be conveniently installed from the `Anaconda.org
 <https://anaconda.org/>`_ or directly from its source files.
 We currently support only
 Python 3.6+.
-We develop the package mainly on Linux systems, but the test battery ensures compatibility with Windows and MacOS.
+We develop the package mainly on Linux and Windows, but the test battery ensures compatibility with MacOS.

 Anaconda.org